Renderer

 })

-By default, addInputHandler() appends handlers to the chain, running them after built-in handlers.
-Use prependInputHandler() to add a handler at the start of the chain, running it before built-in handlers.
+By default, addInputHandler() appends handlers to the chain and runs them after built-in handlers.
+Use prependInputHandler() to add a handler at the start of the chain and run it before built-in handlers.

 Debug overlay